Bridging Across Differences Toward Flourishing

 • Poses significant barrier to flourishing in medical education and medicine

-How the Bridging Initiative Will Advance the KNN Goal of flourishing
+How the Bridging Initiative Will Advance the KNN Mission of Flourishing

 KNN Bridging Across Differences Toward Flourishing: Three Workstreams